canalplus/rx-player/doc/architecture/transports/metaplaylist.md

 The MetaPlaylist principle and usage is defined [here](../api/metaplaylist.md).

-## About manifest
+## How the original Manifest files are considered ##############################

+To play a MetaPlaylist content, each manifest it depends on has to be downloaded and parsed through their original logic (a `MPD` through DASH's logic and a Smooth Manifest through Smooth's logic).

-To build a metaplaylist, each original manifest is downloader and parsed, so periods could be extracted.
-From these periods and from manifest attributes, a new [manifest object](./manifest.md) is built, with the same structure and properties than with DASH and Smooth manifest.
+We then merge each of these Manifest, to construct an internal [manifest object](./manifest.md) with the same structure and properties than we would have with a DASH or Smooth manifest.

-The _timeShiftBufferDepth_ attribute is provided in MetaPlaylist, as it should be defined from user's need (prevent from seeking before start of content, possibility for viewer to start over contents from playlist, etc.).
-The _avaibilityStartTime_ is 0.
-_suggestedPresentationDelay_, _maxSegmentDuration_ and _minBufferTime_ are the minimum corresponding values from contents.
+The trick is to consider each of those original Manifest as different Periods (like DASH Periods).
+Each Period is concatenated one after the other with the time information anounced in the MetaPlaylist file.
+If an original Manifest already has multiple Periods, each of them are also processed as different Period so that no feature from the original content is lost.

-## About segments
+## How about the segments ######################################################

-For each segment from periods, MetaPlaylist implies:
-- Segment time has, in the timeline point of view, an offset.
-However, it must be requested with the correct name, as the server provides original segments. (e.g. Segment has time 20, offset is 1656145656, name pattern is segment_$Time$.mp4.
-Real segment name still is segment_20.mp4).
-Segments times are offsetted in _core_'s point of view, while they are not in _net_ logic:
+The exploitation of segment metadata is even trickier.

+In `DASH` or `Smooth`, the URL of each segment could be constructed from the starting time of each of those segments.

+The problem here is that a `MetaPlaylist` player has to mutate those to place them at the position indicated in the MetaPlaylist's JSON instead.

+To simplify everything, we choose to rely on a simple but effective wrapper on top of the original transport protocol.

+When the core logic of the player wants to load a segment from the network, that wrapper translate back the data as if we're just playing the original content at its original position.
+How it works: the wrapper removes a specific time offset from the wanted segment's metadata, before contacting the transport's logic.

+When giving back the segment to the core logic of the player, the wrapper first update those loaded segment with the wanted position data.
+How it works: the wrapper adds back the time offset it previously substracted from the wanted segment's metadata before giving it back to the core logic.

+To illustrate, it kind of goes like this:

 ```
 +----------------+ 1. Ask for segments infos from t to t+n  +--------------+